capa46/project/another-page.md

 Gemini - Answer 2

 <img src="https://github.com/capa46/project/assets/170109035/f5dc08d6-b0ee-49ce-9d17-acc689b4b4ac" width="800" height="400">

 Gemini - Answer 3

 <img src="https://github.com/capa46/project/assets/170109035/93ac665b-f562-4711-87c6-506484e2431c" width="800" height="400">

 We observe that Gemini replies correctly to the two last questions phrased in a more specific way but with different words, which demonstrates its self-consistency.
 On the other hand, ChatGPT is not coherent because it provides the wrong answer to the third question.
-Overall, we can highlight the fact that both LLMs outputs are not always co. nsistent.
+Overall, we can highlight the fact that both LLMs outputs are not always consistent.

 - _Step 3_

 We are now interested in finding out in which events the cultural property _David-Apollo_ was involved.
-To do so, we used the following query.
+To do so, we use the following query:

 QUERY 5